 Creative beginnings are never easy.
 Even the most experienced creative practitioners deal with the intimidation of creative beginnings.

 Beginning requires you to embrace that awkward pass from imagination space to reality.
 Filled with equal parts excitement and anxiety, you enter unknown territory not knowing what you will discover.
-But you do it because all the times before have taught you that entering creative action leads you to finding truth and inspiration.
+But you do it because all the times before have taught you that entering creative action leads you to find truth and inspiration.
 It is the place where you can experience emotions, and where you can openly make sense of all that stuff turning around in your head and in your soul.

-The action of beginning is that part of your deepest self that understands and just knows, that if you trust the intention, and you embrace the unknowns, that the creative process will lead you in the right direction.
+The action of beginning is that part of your deepest self that understands and just knows, that if you trust the intention, and you embrace the unknowns, the creative process will lead you in the right direction.

 Once you begin you’ll ask yourself, “Why didn’t I do this sooner?“

 Three weeks ago I was faced with a creative beginning.
 My idea was to begin sharing a sneak peek into my personal daily creative practice.
 For months I had been toying with ideas about developing a space for daily shares.
 By the end of the summer, I decided to commit to one idea.
 Not all of the pieces about the idea’s reality were put in place before I began, but the intention to begin was there.
 By the time I got to the starting line and dedicated myself to crossing it, the idea had morphed itself into a simple share of creative prompts and a behind-the-scenes view of my creative process.
 I would execute the idea using Instagram as the tool.

 I set the first of the month as my “go” day, and when that wonderful day arrived I dove in headfirst.
 I trusted my process even when my inner naysayer threatened me.
 I am glad I followed through because what happened after I pushed “share” was a surprising and unexpected positive creative journey that I am still on as I write this blog post.